 How often do you laugh?
 Many adults take themselves way too seriously!
 But laughing frequently is good for your health!
 Laughing regularly is a great way to reduce stress.
 And studies have now shown that laughter may also help to improve your immune system function so that you can fight off viruses!
 Looking at funny memes and watching funny videos may actually keep you from getting sick!
 And it’s the most fun way to stay healthy too!

-Supporting your body’s naturally immune function, doesn’t need to be difficult.
+Supporting your body’s natural immune function doesn’t need to be difficult.
 Make your health and caring for yourself a priority when viruses are running rampant.
 That’ll help you to stay healthy and avoid the complications caused by both new and old viruses.